SHOWING 1 - 1 OF 1 RESULTS

 Relocation Assistance Center - Lackland AFB

 1550 Wurtsmith St

 Lackland AFB, TX 78236-5113

-The Military & Family Readiness Center at Lackland AFB has a number of services to assist Airmen and their family members with acclimating to the base and community.
-One of the more challenging aspects of this assignment is the large size of the base and moving to the seventh largest city in the US.
-The staff is available to assist with all aspects of settling in, whether it is simply an explanation of the layout of the city and the installation, choosing which areas to live, or where to start looking for employment.
-If you did not receive a welcome package, we will prepare one for you when you stop by our building.
+The M&FRC at Lackland AFB has several services to assist airmen and their family members with acclimating to the base and community.
+One of the more challenging aspects of this assignment is the large size of the base and moving to the seventh-largest city in the United States.
+The staff is available to assist with all aspects of settling in, whether it is merely an explanation of the layout of the city and the installation, choosing which areas to live, or where to start looking for employment If you did not receive a welcome package, we will prepare one for you when you stop by our building.

-Lackland Air Force Base is commonly known as the "Gateway to the Air Force" because all enlisted members, whether active-duty, Guard or Reserve, begin their careers here at Basic Military Training.
+Lackland AFB is commonly known as the "Gateway to the Air Force" because all enlisted members, whether active duty, Guard, or Reserve, begin their careers here at basic military training.
 Because of this unique mission, the base receives thousands of requests from individuals and small groups for tours each year.
-Lackland is no longer an open installation, so all guests must be sponsored by someone with a valid military ID card.
+Lackland is no longer an open installation, so all guests must be sponsored by someone with a valid military identification card.
 The Lackland Public Affairs Office can occasionally sponsor groups on the base.
 Contact the office at 210-671-2907.
-For further information visit the Lackland AFB homepage.
+For further information, visit the Lackland AFB homepage.

-English for Speakers of Other Languages (ESOL) is not offered on the installation.
-There are numerous resources in the community.
-Please contact the A&FRC for a list of the possibilities.
+English for Speakers of Other Languages is not offered on the installation, but there are numerous resources in the community.
+Contact us at 210-671-3722 for a list of the possibilities.

-For additional information about the San Antonio area, please refer to the San Antonio Guide to Relocation website.
-It is a Chamber of Commerce guide to the city and the areas around it, including Randolph AFB.
+For further information about the San Antonio area, refer to the San Antonio Guide to Relocation website.
+It is a chamber of commerce guide to the city and the areas around it, including Randolph AFB.
 For more information, contact us at 210-652-5321.